microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 The sample provided works with Azure SQL Server, although it has been easily adapted to other SQL sources such as Snowflake.

-**Three iterations on the approache are provided for SQL query generation.
+**Three iterations on the approach are provided for SQL query generation.
 A prompt based approach and a two vector database based approaches.
 See Multi-Shot Approach for more details**

 ## High Level Workflow